 2. Ja Moo Koo Loop Trail

-This variation is witnessed in the next popular trail that is the Ja Moo Koo.
-Just one and a half-mile far from Rainbow Loop Trail, it has some large rocks.
+This variation is witnessed in the next popular trail, the Ja Moo Koo.
+It has some large rocks just one and a half-mile from Rainbow Loop Trail.
 It is advised to be alert for any distractions that may lead to wandering on the mountain trail.

 - If you are a fitness lover, this trail is best for you.
 The rocky boulders and narrow pave will let you sweat more.

-In Nature’s Lap
+In the Nature’s Lap

 The mountain is known as the heart of Madison city.
 When you visit the mountain, its atmosphere freshens you with pure air.
 The scenery view of fossils, trees, stones, and wildflowers soothes your eyes.

-Part of the Appalachian Plateau, these mountain trails exhibit some unique wild creatures and habitats.
+Part of the Appalachian Plateau, these mountain trails exhibit unique wild creatures and habitats.
 The hot easterly slopes and the moist, cooler westerly slopes have trees like oaks, hardwoods, and several other species.
-Squirrels and chipmunks are found in abundance.
+Squirrels and chipmunks are also found in abundance.

-Whether it’s the Balanced Rock or the wildflowers like wild blue phlox, Betsy trillium, violet woodsorrel, and others, their presence makes you feel in the lap of nature.
+Whether it’s the Balanced Rock or the wildflowers like wild blue phlox, Betsy trillium, violet wood sorrel, and others, their presence makes you feel in the lap of nature.

-Dos and Don’ts
+Do’s and Don’ts